Agile Cost Savings: 11 Ways to Save

 Have you thought about going Agile and how it impacts your business?
 How Agile can save you stacks of money?
 And why Agile is the way to go?
 As entrepreneurs, we always strive to make informed and proactive decisions for our business.
-With this, let’s talk about how you can save money with Agile.
+With this, let’s talk about how you can have cost savings with Agile.

 Many people mistake Agile as a platform.
 However, Agile is a set of software development principles and discipline.
 The methods executed are incremental and in iteration.